 CineVic is an artist run Society and is based on the contributions made by those involved.
 All you have to do is walk in the door, or peruse this site to find out what's currently going on.
 CineVic membership is whatever you make of it and the Society is always open to new proposals.
 We post our activities on our website, social media, and weekly email newsletter.
 The newsletter also lists resources and opportunities such as funding and application deadlines, competitions, grants, festival submissions, casting/crew calls and so on.

 There are numerous events and programs offered by CineVic that are open to the public.
 However, members receive discounted rates on things like workshops and equipment rental.

 Prospective members must first request a new membership form from email@example.com.
 Then you must contribute the required number of volunteer hours for your desired membership level (if any).
 Upon completion of volunteer time, new members are submitted to the Board of Directors for approval.
 See our Membership page for a listing of the requirements and benefits of each membership level.

-We offer a General Membership and a Production Membership.
-Members are encouraged to join at whichever level they feel best serves their purposes with the opportunity to upgrade at any time.
-See our Membership page for a listing of the requirements and benefits of each membership level.
+We offer Student Membership, General Membership and Production Membership levels.
+Members are encouraged to join at whichever level they feel best serves their purposes, with the opportunity to upgrade at any time.
+See our Membership page for a listing of eligibility requirements and benefits of each membership level.

 Members are welcome to help with setup/teardown of events, present a workshop to the membership around their area of expertise, plan a workshop or seminar inviting a professional to facilitate, or there are always plenty of tasks to do around the office.
 Please contact firstname.lastname@example.org regarding your areas of interest.
 All volunteer time must be accurately recorded with the office to be counted toward membership or CineCredit.